WordPress Troubleshooting Guide

 Most problems in WordPress are caused by plugins, so plugins are the logical place to start your diagnostics.

-Some of the more common problems you may experience during upgrades or installations may be incompatibilities with other installed plugins, conflicts between newer plugin versions and older WordPress installations, or vice-versa (i.e. outdated versions of the plugin and newer versions of WordPress), etc.
+Some of the more common problems you may experience during updates or installations may be incompatibilities with other installed plugins, conflicts between newer plugin versions and older WordPress installations, or vice-versa (i.e. outdated versions of the plugin and newer versions of WordPress), etc.

 Disabling your plugins allows you to determine very quickly if a plugin is causing you issues.